 For starters, remote workers will require a dedicated workspace that includes a desk, chair and laptop or computer.
 A comfortable, ergonomic workstation may improve productivity and help workers stay organized and focused.

 You may also consider a dedicated video conferencing device like Neat Frame.
 This portable, all-in-one device offers one-touch functionality and integrates with Zoom and Microsoft Teams.
 Just tap to start a meeting and collaborate with your team.
 The Boundary feature blocks out unwanted distractions in the background, ensuring the user is front and center on the screen.
-Neat’s Bubble technology enhances the sound quality by removing unwanted noise outside of your camera view.
+Neat Audio enhances the sound quality by removing unwanted noise outside.
 Plus, you can free up your desktop or laptop for taking meeting notes or working on projects or tasks.

 4. Provide Training and Development

 Developing your people matters in any type of setting, but it can get more easily overlooked in a remote workplace.
 Managers should be proactive in identifying and creating growth opportunities that align with team members’ career plans.